Times of Services at Christmas

 The Scripture Study Group

 The parish scripture group meets every Tuesday in the Frassati centre at 7.45pm.
-We have restartedafter the summer break studying the Book of the Apocalypse.
+We are currently studying the Book of the Apocalypse.
 New members are always welcome.
 For more information please contact richard.ounsworth@english.op.org

 A Letter for Safeguarding Sunday from Bishop Patrick 14th May 2023